edwinb/Idris2-boot/docs/updates/updates.rst

       constructor MkVect
       purpose : String
       length : Nat
-      content : Vect len a
+      content : Vect length a

 Then, we can safely update the ``content``, provided we update the ``length``
 correspondingly: